IamSebastianDev/template-typescript-npm-package/readme.md

 ```bash
 # fill out the package.json
 yarn init
 # do a clean install of the dependencies
 yarn ci
 # install githooks
 yarn setup
 ```

+## Development

+Checkout the [`Contributing Guidelines`](./contributing.md) to find out how to develop within your newly created repository.